Lamps

 Today, the Hansa brand is more a «world of light» than a «world of office».
 Although we do still offer a range of desk accessories under the Hansa brand name, Hansa has now become one of the leading manufacturers of table lamps and floor lamps, and has recently expanded its range to include ceiling lights for offices and homes too.

-The light of the sun has an invigorating, inspiring and stimulating effect on us humans.
-The sun has a positive influence on our psyche and thus on our health in general.
-Humans need light to live.
+The sun's light has an invigorating, inspiring and stimulating effect on human beings.
+The sun has a positive effect on our psyche and therefore on our health in general.
+People need light to live.
 In addition to natural light, artificial light also takes on the characteristics of the sun.
-High-quality lighting at home or at the workplace can be just as conducive to concentration and motivation.
+Good lighting at home or at work can also help us to concentrate and be motivated.

 The modern workplace is described in standards.
-Safety, ergonomics, acoustics and also lighting are clearly regulated in them.
-Employers must provide a flawless environment.
-After all, only where there is optimal, healthy lighting can one assume higher motivation and a resulting higher performance.
-Poor, inadequate work lighting, on the other hand, quickly leads to tired eyes, headaches and even unpleasant tension.
-A balanced, controllable relationship between daylight, general basic lighting and individually controllable lighting conditions through desk luminaires, among other things, is crucial.
-Everyone should be able to create the most pleasant light for him or her at the desk and thus have optimum visual comfort.
-Technical criteria should also not be disregarded: Energy efficiency, illuminance, colour temperature, as well as colour rendering, are important when choosing a luminaire.
+Safety, ergonomics, acoustics, and lighting are all clearly regulated.
+Employers have to provide the perfect environment.
+Only where there is optimal, healthy lighting can we expect to see higher motivation and, as a result, higher performance.
+Poor, inadequate lighting, on the other hand, quickly leads to tired eyes, headaches, and even uncomfortable tension.
+A balanced relationship between daylight, general ambient lighting and individually controllable lighting conditions is essential.
+Everyone should be able to create the light that is most comfortable for them at their workstation, thus ensuring optimum visual comfort.
+Technical criteria should also be considered.
+These include energy efficiency, illuminance, colour temperature and colour rendering, all of which are crucial when choosing luminaires.

 • Application (living room, office, basic lighting area)